Preface#

 Implementing CLOSURE and GOTO#

 With the tools for computing FIRST and FOLLOW sets, the next step can focus on the algorithms related to LR(1) items.
-The corresponding reference implementation is in parser.py
+The corresponding reference implementation is in parser.py, with detailed comments in the code referring to the relevant pages in the Dragon Book.

 - Relevant functions in the reference code: